-PLASTIC DESIGN CONSIDERATIONS - RIGID 11/12/13
+PLASTIC DESIGN CONSIDERATIONS - RIGID ^{11/12/13}

 ISSUE WHAT TO DO MATERIAL PVC and PS, although recyclable, have limited value on recycling markets.
-Use PET, HDPE and PP where possible as these materials provide the greatest opportunities for plastic packaging recycling.
+Use PET, HDPE and PP where possible as these materials provide the greatest opportunities for pl packaging recycling.
 PET and HDPE are the preferred plastic bottle materials.
 PET is the preferred plastic tray material for consumer foods.
 COLOURS Clear/Light Blue PET bottles have the highest value.
-Coloured PET bottles have a lower Avoid opaque and non-standard colours for PET bottles. value on recycling markets.
+Coloured PET bottles have a lower value on recycling markets.
+Avoid opaque and non-standard colours for PET bottles.
 Avoid white HDPE in food or dairy applications as it contaminates natural HDPE.
 Natural HDPE bottles have the highest value and are best used in food applications.
 For non-food applications it is better to use white or coloured HDPE.
-Use NIR detectable colours for all plastic bottles or trays of any plastic polymer type.
-Avoid non-detectable carbon black containing masterbatches for all types of plastic bottles or trays.
+Avoid non-detectable carbon black containing masterbatches for all types of plastic bottles or tray Use NIR detectable colours for all plastic bottles or travs of any plastic polymer type.
 Always ask your supplier to confirm that the masterbatch is carbon free.
-BARRIERS Use monolayer PET bottles where possible.
-If coating use SiOx, AiOx or COx.
-Avoid Polyamide (PA) multilayers, tie layers, monolayer PA blends or Ethylene-Vinyl Alcohol (EVOH) in PET bottles.
+RADDIEDS Use monolayer PET bottles where possible Avoid Polyamide (PA) multilayers, tie layers, monolayer PA blends or Ethylene-Vinyl Alcohol (EVO) DARRIERS If coating use $SiOx_AiOx_ar_COx_ar_COx_AiOx_ar_COx_A$ PET bottles.
 If required keep EVOH <3% mass and PA <5% mass for PET bottles.
-Barrier systems currently used for HDPE and PP rigid packaging are considered detrimental to recycling.
-LABEL/ For PE or PP bottles/trays, it is best to match the label and container material type.
+Barrier systems currently used for HDPE and PP rigid packaging are considered detrimental to rec LABEL/ For PE or PP bottles/trays, it is best to match the label and container material type.
 Avoid paper labels and metallised labels.
 SLEEVE For PET containers it is best to use a PE or PP label/sleeve (density <1g/cm3).
 Avoid sleeves/labels covering more than 50% of the surface area.
 If using sleeves also use PE or PP sleeves.
 Avoid PVC labels/sleeves or any other material with density >1g/cm3 (particularly for PET).
 Avoid toxic/hazardous/metallic inks in labels.
 CLOSURES For HDPE and PP containers it is best to match the material type.
 Avoid liners/inserts/valves with a density >1 when used on PET Bottles.
 For PET containers it is best to use a PE or PP closure (density <1g/cm3).
 Avoid liners/inserts/valves with a density <1 when used on HDPE or PP Bottles.
 Metal closures can impede plastic shredding equipment.
 Avoid metallic parts or metal closures on plastic bottles.
-For PET tray lidding films it is best to ensure ease of removal and density <1g/cm3.
-Avoid lidding films that are hard to remove and have a density >1g/cm3.
+For PET tray lidding films it is best to ensure ease of removal and density <1g/cm 3 .
+Avoid lidding films that are hard to remove and have a density >1g/cm 3 .
 ADHESIVES Where adhesive use can be avoided this is the optimum scenario for recycling plastics.
-If not possible then adhesives that are water or alkaline soluble at 60 - 80°C are preferred.
-Avoid adhesives that are not soluble in water or alkaline at 60 - 80°C.
+Avoid adhesives that are not soluble in water or alkaline at 60 - 80°C. If not possible then adhesives that are water or alkaline soluble at 60 - 80°C are preferred.

-PLASTIC DESIGN CONSIDERATIONS - FLEXIBLE 14/17
+PLASTIC DESIGN CONSIDERATIONS - FLEXIBLE ^{14/17}